-Ultimate Valorant beginner’s guide: Everything you need to know | Dexerto.com
+Ultimate Valorant beginner’s guide: Everything you need to know - Dexerto

 How do maps work in Valorant?

 Now you’re well on your way to mastering Valorant’s characters and the tools at your disposal, let’s put it all to use.
-Maps work in a lane-based system, and while they’ll all look different, they’ll all generally abide by the same structure.
+The game’s five maps (Haven, Bind, Split, Ascent and new map Icebox) work in a lane-based system, and while they’ll all look different, they’ll all generally abide by the same structure.

 Learn your map overviews and callouts.
 Doing this before you hop into a server will make informing your teammates of the enemies’ whereabouts second nature — and most importantly, you don’t need to divert your attention away from the action!